 2. It is suggested that the slope instruments are currently within installation settlement ‘calibration’ rather than clear pattern of slippage, since although one inclinometer measured some downward movement, another measured uphill movement.
 This suggests that the reported 2cm slip that the decision to demolish was in part based on, was likely due to settlement rather than actual movement.

-3. The modelling that concluded the school was at risk from slippage used particles up to 20mm in size.
+3. The inputs used in the modelling that concluded the school was at risk from slippage was based primarily on particles up to 20mm in size.
 The ESP report itself states that more information about the size of content of the spoil heap is needed as there appear to be larger boulders underneath, and if these are interlocking, the strength of the quarry discarded material may be considerably stronger than modelled.

 4. The risk of slip is based on there being a 1:100 year rainfall incident, but what such a rainfall incident would be (i.e. how much rain would need to fall) is not indicated in the ESP report.
 We have had exceptional rainfall since the school was closed, include great flooding down Cilmaengwyn, in the Varteg, in Ynysmeudwy, and yet there has been no reliable evidence of movement.
 Further assessment of the permeability of the ground has not been estimated, and so it is hard to see how officers have interpreted that the ESP report concludes that a slip is likely.

 5. It appears that the gradient of the slope has been measured at its steepest, and this is the measurement taken for the purposes of modelling, which would result in a greater level of risk.
-The ESP reports seem to be focused on smaller (in the region of 2m to 5m) escarpments rather than gross movement of the hillside.
+The ESP reports seem to be focused on smaller (in the region of 2m to 5m) escarpments rather than gross movement of the hillside while the concern in the reports was around 500m3 of material flowing into the school.

 6. The officers have not stated what Factor of Safety or tolerance of risk would be acceptable.
-If no risk at all is required, the arguably, all schools in the Swansea Valley should probably close as none are entirely free from risk.
+If no risk at all is required, the arguably, all schools, and a significant amount of other infrastructure in the Swansea Valley should probably close as none are entirely free from risk.

 7. The only trigger mechanism for a slip presented so far, has been a 1 in 100 year rain event.
 This event has not been quantified, and we could argue that a rain event such has this has happened in recent years, with significant flooding down Cilmaengwyn road and in the Varteg estate.

+8. A low Factor of Safety in the modelling undertaken to date only summarises the ratio of forces destabilising the slope against the stabilising forces.
+The modelling does not show how the slope will deform over time and it does not show that a rapid landslide could reach the school.

+9. ESP were instructed to pursue only three options for the slope (complete spoil removal, construction of a berm / wall / fence, or demolition of the building) when other options are considered viable.